Video Telematics. Defined.

-The cost of video telematics solutions varies widely depending on type and provider.
-At SmartWitness, a major focus of innovation is to make the technology cost effective and accessible to a broader cross section of users with products such as the simple, affordable AP1.
+Video telematics costs vary widely depending on technology and provider.
+SmartWitness innovates to make technology affordable and accessible to a broader cross section of users with new products such as the AP1.

 Video Telematics Is Difficult to Implement.

 In addition to cost effectiveness, SmartWitness designs products to be fast and easy to install.
-SmartWitness solutions such as the AP1 is so easy that end users can do the installation.
+Installation of most SmartWitness solutions, including the AP1, is so easy that end users can do the installation themselves.

 Video Telematics Is an Invasion Of Driver Privacy.

-A common misconception is that driver-facing cameras are always on and constantly viewed.
+No one’s watching you constantly through that driver-facing camera.
 In fact, cab footage is viewed only when an event occurs, and only in the seconds immediately before, during and after.
 All other video is overwritten.